pjotrp/blastxmlparser/README.md

 # bio-blastxmlparser

-blastxmlparser is a very fast big-data BLAST XML file parser, which can be used as command line utility, or as a Ruby library.
+blastxmlparser is a very fast big-data BLAST XML file parser, which can be used as command line utility.
+Use blastxmlparser to:

+* Parse BLAST XML
+* Filter output
+* Generate FASTA, JSON, YAML, RDF, HTML, tabular output etc.

 Rather than loading everything in memory, XML is parsed by BLAST query (Iteration).
 Not only has this the advantage of low memory use, it also shows results early, and it may be faster when IO continues in parallel (disk read-ahead).

 Next to the API, blastxmlparser comes as a command line utility, which can be used to filter results and requires no understanding of Ruby.